-- Candidate for evaluation consistent with the practice guideline of the American Association for the Study of Liver Disease (AASLD) and the American Society of Transplantation (Martin et al., 2014) - Liver transplant candidate consistent with Organ Procurement and Transplant Network (OPTN) guidelines. - Transplantation is indicated for patients with end-stage liver disease (ESLD) with a life expectancy < 12-24 months OR who have developed life-threatening complications or with severe liver associated debility frequently associated with sustained portal hypertension. - Intractable ascites usually requiring frequent paracenteses - Recurring variceal bleeding not well controlled with surgical banding and medical therapy - Recurring spontaneous bacterial peritonitis (SBP) - Intractable hepatic encephalopathy - o Severe thrombocytopenia with complications - o Intractable pruritus - Muscle wasting due to liver disease with other systemic illnesses excluded - $\circ$ $\;$ Debilitating fatigue due to liver disease with other systemic illnesses excluded - o Intractable hyponatremia - o Hepatic chylothorax - Living donor liver transplant is a valid treatment option for patients with low MELD scores, especially in cases where a deceased donor offer is not likely to occur. - Polycystic liver disease with massive enlargement leading to physical impairment - Hepatocellular carcinoma within Milan criteria determined by the OPTN Dynamic Imaging criteria and no CONTRAINDICATIONS - Not a candidate for subtotal resection - The HCC meets the definition of a Stage T2 lesion(s) that include any of the following: - One lesion greater than or equal to 2 cm and less than or equal to 5 cm in size - Two or 3 lesions greater than or equal to 1 cm and less than or equal to 3 cm in size - Written documentation has been submitted with the request that the lesion meets the definition of OPTN Class 5B, 5T or a combination of 5A lesions that meets the definition of tumor Stage T2 - No macrovascular involvement - No identifiable extrahepatic spread of tumor to surrounding lymph nodes, lungs, abdominal organs, or bone - Hepatocellular carcinoma that has been downstaged: - Note: Successful downstaging does not result in an automatic award of MELD exception points.
-The case must be referred to the Regional Review Board with a request for exception points. - The inclusion criteria for downstaging should be a single tumor < 8 cm or 2 to 3 tumors, each 5 cm, with a total tumor diameter < 8 cm and no vascular invasion by imaging criteria. - The tumor must meet the Milan criteria after the downstaging procedure(s). - Successful downstaging also requires a significant decrease in the AFP level to < 500 ng/ml for those patients with an initial AFP level > 1000 ng/ml. - Cholangiocarcinoma (Martin et al., 2014).
-Refer to Medical Director with protocol. - May be approved under certain circumstances under the appropriate protocol at a center with an approved living donor liver transplant program OR a program in a region where the RRB will award MELD exception points to patients who qualify under the requesting program's treatment protocol (Heimbach et al., 2006; Becker et al., 2008; Gores et al., 2006).
+- Candidate for evaluation consistent with the practice guideline of the American Association for the Study of Liver Disease (AASLD) and the American Society of Transplantation (Martin et al., 2014). - Liver transplant candidate consistent with Organ Procurement and Transplant Network (OPTN) guidelines. - Transplantation is indicated for patients with end-stage liver disease (ESLD) with a life expectancy < 12-24 months OR who have developed life-threatening complications or with severe liver associated debility frequently associated with sustained portal hypertension. - Intractable ascites usually requiring frequent paracenteses - o Recurring variceal bleeding not well controlled with surgical banding and medical therapy - o Recurring spontaneous bacterial peritonitis (SBP) - o Intractable hepatic encephalopathy - Severe thrombocytopenia with complications - Intractable pruritus - o Muscle wasting due to liver disease with other systemic illnesses excluded - o Debilitating fatigue due to liver disease with other systemic illnesses excluded - o Intractable hyponatremia - Hepatic chylothorax - Living donor liver transplant is a valid treatment option for patients with low MELD scores, especially in cases where a deceased donor offer is not likely to occur. - Polycystic liver disease with massive enlargement leading to physical impairment. - Hepatocellular carcinoma within Milan criteria determined by the OPTN Dynamic Imaging criteria and no CONTRAINDICATIONS - Not a candidate for subtotal resection - The HCC meets the definition of a Stage T2 lesion(s) that include any of the following: - One lesion greater than or equal to 2 cm and less than or equal to 5 cm in size - Two or 3 lesions greater than or equal to 1 cm and less than or equal to 3 cm in size - Written documentation has been submitted with the request that the lesion meets the definition of OPTN Class 5B, 5T or a combination of 5A lesions that meets the definition of tumor Stage T2 - No macrovascular involvement - No identifiable extrahepatic spread of tumor to surrounding lymph nodes, lungs, abdominal organs, or bone - Hepatocellular carcinoma that has been downstaged: - Downstaging is the reduction of the HCC burden to meet the eligibility criteria for liver transplantation.
+Many different techniques can be used in downstaging such as ablation, chemoembolization, radioembolization, and systemic treatment (Biolato et al., 2021). - Note: Successful downstaging does not result in an automatic award of MELD exception points.
+The case must be referred to the Regional Review Board with a request for exception points. - The inclusion criteria for downstaging should be a single tumor < 8 cm or 2 to 3 tumors, each 5 cm. with a total tumor diameter < 8 cm and no vascular invasion by imaging criteria. - The tumor must meet the Milan criteria after the downstaging procedure(s). - Successful downstaging also requires a significant decrease in the AFP level to < 500 ng/ml for those patients with an initial AFP level > 1000 ng/ml. - See Appendix F for additional information on HCC staging with Liver Imaging Reporting & Data System (LI-RADS®) for application of Milan Criteria. - Cholangiocarcinoma (Martin et al., 2014). - May be approved under certain circumstances under the appropriate protocol at a center with an approved living donor liver transplant program OR a program in a region where the RRB will award MELD exception points to patients who qualify under the requesting program's treatment protocol (Heimbach et al., 2006; Becker et al., 2008; Gores et al., 2006).